 I was feeling very sorry for myself and feeling like it was hopeless.
 Of course, it was not a matter of life and death.
 But, I had never been away from home at Christmastime, let alone by my myself!
 It seemed like a very dark hole to me.

-I was having a nice little pity party, when I thought of my mother’s words: “Praise the Lord in all things.”
+I was having a nice little pity party, when I thought of what my mother alwasys says: “Praise the Lord in all things.”
 I certainly didn’t FEEL like praising God.
 I couldn’t see anything to be praising Him about.
 But, I decided to try.
 I started in slowly.
 The only thing I knew to do, was to sing.
 I started singing, “Praise ye the Lord, 'tis good to raise...” through my tears.
 I moved on to other songs and the tears stopped.
 A feeling of peace and hope had taken their place.
 Pretty soon, I was skipping around my apartment, praising the Lord with a loud voice and joy in my heart!

 Hmmm.
 I didn’t know why I should call Charlie.
 He was a friend of mine living in St. Louis, on the other side of Missouri from I where I needed to go.
 But, the thought persisted.
 I gave Charlie a call.
 This was way before cell phones, so it was Charlie's home phone that I called.
 Charlie didn’t answer the phone.
 I was surprised to hear my friend Marc on the phone.
 He was in St. Louis visiting Charlie.

 We chatted and I told him my little sob story.
 Then he told me something amazing!
 He had forgotten all of his Christmas presents in his apartment in Lamoni.
 He was planning to drive through Lamoni (which added more hours to his trip!) on his way home to Kansas City the next day if the roads were clear enough!
 Obviously, I asked for a ride and he was happy to give me one.

 I believe that because I was able to take my mind off of myself and focus on the Lord, I was able to hear His voice.